powsybl/powsybl-open-loadflow/docs/security/parameters.md

 The `dcFastMode` property allows to use fast DC security analysis, based on Woodbury's formula for calculating post-contingency states, when DC mode is activated.

-Setting the `com.powsybl.openloadflow` logger to DEBUG in your logging configuration file enables the display of detailed logs for post-contingency and post-operator strategy simulations.
+Setting the `com.powsybl.openloadflow.sa.AbstractSecurityAnalysis` logger to DEBUG in your logging configuration file enables the display of detailed logs for post-contingency and post-operator strategy simulations.
 It is recommended to avoid enabling these logs for better performance.
 It should be used only when needed for debugging or detailed analysis.